hwa6/marketplace.js/README.md

 ## Getting Started
 :exclamation:
 **Henry Edit**:
-:exclamation: /n
+:exclamation:\
-After npm install, duplicate the .env.example file into a new file just called .env Change the second line, 'MONGO_URI =' to the line I put in the groupme.
+After npm install, duplicate the .env.example file into a new file just called .env\
+Change the second line, 'MONGO_URI =' to the line I put in the groupme.\
-Then it should run when you start the app!
+Then it should run when you start the app! \

 ```bash
 # Get the latest snapshot